rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 I love Programming Language Theory and have some experience and lots of interest in all things compiler related.
 I wear a very thin headband with PLT symbols on it under my hat (should be mostly invisible in this series).
 All of this gives me a different (compared to most typescripters) perspective and a reason to write these posts.
 For some readers, parts of these posts will feel strange.
-Established practices like overloading will be considered a bad thing, writing experimental code (that won’t even run) to answer _type questions_ (type what?) will be a good thing.
+Established practices like overloading will be considered a bad thing, writing experimental code (that won’t even run) to answer _type questions_ will be a good thing.
 Strange is a corollary of different.

 **What is TypeScript for?**  Is it just a JavaScript add-on used to prevent typos and trivial code errors?